cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 ## Introduction

-To demonstrate how library systems interact with each other, in this section we examine some of the complications that arise when accessing paywalled materials and sources from multiple providers.
+To demonstrate how library systems interact with each other, in this section we examine some complications related to accessing paywalled materials and sources from multiple providers and their solutions.

 Managing electronic resources in libraries involves a complex web of technologies and services, and each presents its own set of challenges.
 One challenge is the intricacy of navigating paywalls to access a library's digital content, especially content that may be sourced by multiple providers.
-We explore how technologies like OpenURL link resolvers streamline this process and enhance interoperability across multiple services.
+We explore how technologies like OpenURL standards compliant link resolvers streamline this process and enhance interoperability across multiple services.
 We define interoperability as the ability of library systems and vendor platforms to communicate with each other through standards and protocols, like [OpenURL][openurl_wiki], in order to provide access to a library's collections.

-## Problem
+## Linking: Problem Statement

 We take interoperability on the web for granted.
 Being able to seamlessly follow links to websites and webpages and acquire access or do so with minimal fuss is one reason the web has been so successful.

 However, it gets complicated when we want to access paywalled works.
 Direct links to works to the publisher's version of an article may not provide full text access without asking for payment from the user.
-For example, we might search in *Google Scholar*, find an article we think looks highly relevant for our information needs, click on the link, and then find that the publisher's site is asking us to pay $35 for access.
+For example, we might search in *Google Scholar* or [*Crossref*][crossref], find an article we think looks highly relevant for our information needs, click on the link, and then find that the publisher's site is asking us to pay $35 for access.

-If we have access to these articles, e.g., through our library's subscriptions to them, then how can the library interject itself in the middle of this process
-(so that we are not asked to pay for the article)?
+If we have access to these articles, e.g., through our library's subscriptions to them, then how can the library interject itself in the middle of this process so that we are not asked to pay for the article?
 That is, how can the library route a link to a source through the library's systems so that the link takes us to the full text, if the library has the full text in its collections?
+Or in other words: how can the library facilitate the process of linking so that accessing paywalled content is as potentially seamless as accessing any content on the web?

-Furthermore,  what complicates this is that access is often provided through third-party services and not directly on the publisher's website.
+Part of what complicates this is that access is often provided through third-party services and not directly on the publisher's website.
 For example, we might have access to the full text of an article in an *EBSCOhost*, *ProQuest*, *Gale*, or *JSTOR* full text database, because our library subscribes to those, even if we do not have access to the publisher's full text original version.
 This is because a library might be able to provide access through a full text database that provides full text to hundreds or thousands of journal titles, but the library may not individually subscribe to many of those titles.

-What complicates this even more is that libraries provide multiple access points to the same works, such as through bibliographic databases with overlapping scopes.
+What complicates this even more is that libraries can provide multiple access points to the same works, such as through bibliographic databases with overlapping scopes.
 We might find that the same article could be found not only in an *EBSCOhost* social sciences database but also a *ProQuest* social sciences database or in *JSTOR*, etc.
-In such cases, how does something like a discovery system know which link to provide?
+In such cases, how does a discovery system know which link to provide?
 The *EBSCOhost* link, the *ProQuest* link, or the *JSTOR* link?

 And on top of that(!), bibliographic databases index thousands of titles and therefore can tell us that an item exists when we search for it.
 But we might find that even though the database shows us that an article exists, we might find that our library does not subscribe to the publication, or the item might be in the stacks or stored off site.
+Some bibliographic databases, like *Scopus* and *Web of Science*, are not full text databases.
+They only index the literature.
 Once again, how can a library generate a link to help solve this kind of problem (e.g., by routing us through an interlibrary loan service)?

 It should seem apparent then that these issues introduce multiple layers of complexity.